rust-random/rand/README.md

 Rand libs have inter-dependencies and make use of the [semver trick](https://github.com/dtolnay/semver-trick/) in order to make traits compatible across crate versions.
-(This is especially important for `RngCore` and `SeedableRng`.)
+(This is especially important for `Rng` and `SeedableRng`.)
 A few crate releases are thus compatibility shims, depending on the *next* lib version (e.g. `rand_core` versions `0.2.2` and `0.3.1`).
 This means, for example, that `rand_core_0_4_0::SeedableRng` and